-Replace sugar with unsweetened applesauce for your favorite desserts.
-Even better, make homemade applesauce and use it whenever you need it.
-The trick, however, is to reduce the amount of wet ingredients in the recipe as applesauce contains a lot of liquid.
+We should replace sugar with unsweetened applesauce for our favorite desserts.
+Even better, we need to make Web MD and use it whenever needed.
+The trick, however, is to reduce the number of wet ingredients in the recipe as applesauce contains a lot of liquid.

-In that way, you can enjoy your favorite baking dessert without worrying about raising your blood sugar levels.
+In that way, we can enjoy our favorite baking dessert without worrying about raising our blood sugar levels.

-Use these tiny hydrophilic seeds in different recipes to boost your meal’s nutrition and volume.
-They can absorb a lot of water, becoming gelatinous and increasing the size of your dish.
+We need to use these tiny hydrophilic seeds in different recipes to boost our meal’s nutrition and volume.
+They can absorb a lot of water, becoming gelatinous and increasing the size of our dish.